 The last few years have put the maturity and competencies of procurement organizations to the test.
 Supply chain shocks caused by pandemics, wars, climate crises, and economic uncertainty require adaptability and fast decisions.

 “Companies cannot predict every event – but the companies that are quickest and most strategic to react and make the right decisions will have the competitive advantage against slower-moving peers.
-The dire need among enterprises for faster and deeper data and analytics could not be more apparent amid the current environment,” Sammeli Sammalkorpi, CEO and Co-Founder of Sievo, says.
+The dire need among enterprises for faster data and analytics could not be more apparent amid the current environment,” Sammeli Sammalkorpi, CEO and Co-Founder of Sievo, says.

 Get your comprehensive guide to spend analytics: Spend Analysis 101